TheMastro-11/Tezos-Contracts/contracts/README.md

 ## Ligo
 LIGO is a functional language designed to include the features you need while avoiding patterns that make formal verification hard.
 Most useful smart contracts can express their core functionality in under a thousand lines of code.
 This makes them a good target for formal methods, and what can't be easily proven can at least be extensively tested.
-The simplicity of LIGO also keeps its compiled output unbloated.
 Our hope is to have a simple, strongly typed language with a low footprint.[[8]](#references)

 **Pros**:
 - Ligo has a syntax that is inspired by OCaml, therefore it is familiar to those who already know this language.